 Extreme weather & droughts

-During the past several years, we've seen the strongest storm globally ever recorded.
+During the past several years, we’ve seen the strongest storm globally ever recorded.
 That was hurricane Patricia in the North Pacific.
-We also noticed during that period the strongest storm ever in the southern hemisphere that was hurricane Winston that made landfall on Fiji.
+During that period, we also noticed the strongest storm ever in the southern hemisphere was hurricane Winston that made landfall on Fiji.
 And in the open Atlantic, that was Irma.
 There is a trend towards more extreme, more intense hurricanes.